chitranle0710/newchallenge/README.md

 # newchallenge
 a.
-MVVM, Singleton is 2 design patterns which are used here. b.This project is applied these architecture components and frameworks, including:
+MVVM, Singleton are 2 design patterns which are used here. b.This project is applied these architecture components and frameworks, including:
 - Lifecycle helps you create components that are aware of the current Android lifecycle state.
 - ViewModel holds data and survives configuration changes.